Dino U-Net: Exploiting High-Fidelity Dense Features from Foundation Models for Medical Image Segmentation: Experiments

-To comprehensively evaluate the effectiveness and generalization capabilities of our proposed Dino U-Net, we conducted extensive experiments on seven publicly available datasets.
-These datasets were selected to cover a wide spectrum of challenges in medical image segmentation, spanning diverse imaging modalities (e.g., MRI, Ultrasound, Endoscopy), various anatomical targets, and different pathologies.
-A detailed summary of the characteristics of each dataset is presented in Table \ref{dataset}.
+\textbf{Datasets} To comprehensively evaluate the effectiveness and generalization capabilities of the proposed Dino U-Net, we conducted extensive experiments on seven public datasets.
+These datasets were selected to cover diverse challenges in medical image segmentation, encompassing multiple imaging modalities (e.g., MRI, ultrasound, endoscopy), various anatomical targets, and different pathology types.
+Detailed characteristics of each dataset are listed in Table \ref{dataset}.